tureus/rust-camp-2015/slides.md

 ### Values

-primitive like whoa

 u32: seconds since epoch.
 SECONDS

 f64: a number, big or small or in between

 ---